Skip to content

 Image Credit: Robert F/Unsplash

-Finish off the evening with entering one of Boston’s Irish pubs.
+Finish off the evening by entering one of the city’s Irish pubs.
 Located just across the street from Fenway Park is Lansdowne Pub, a great spot to enjoy the victory of the Red Sox!
-Lansdowne is not only a Red Sox sports bar but it has an incredible interior, which propels you back to Ireland the moment you walk through the doors.
+Lansdowne is not only a Red Sox sports bar but also has an incredible inteithathich propels you back to the Irelwhenment you walk through the doors.
 Did we mention the food at Lansdowne?
-All of the Irish classics with an American twist.
-Try the fish and chips, or the Irish burger with a sweet potato bun.
-Lansdowne is a delectable way to finish your Saturday in Boston.
+All of the Irish classics have an American twist.
+Try the fish and chips or the Irish burger with a sweet potato bun.
+Lansdowne is a delectable way to finish your Saturday in the city.

 Park Street Church stands in the middle of the Boston streets